lblod/mandaten-download-generator-service/README.md

 - From a data model perspective the retry of the task might be confusing.
 In current implementation, a failed task, does not mean that it will stop.
   It might end once the threshold of retries is reached
 - An option should be added allow periodic cleanup of the jobs and related exports.
+- The name of the service, might be more generic.